GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 ## Implementation overview

-In this tutorial, you will build a simple NGINX-based HTTP(S) load balancer.
+In this tutorial, you build a simple NGINX-based HTTP(S) load balancer.
-This load balancer will feature end-to-end SSL/TLS encryption; traffic will be routed to one of three SSL/TLS-enabled Apache web servers, and incoming HTTP traffic will be encrypted as it passes through the load balancer.
+This load balancer features end-to-end SSL/TLS encryption; traffic is routed to one of three SSL/TLS-enabled Apache web servers, and incoming HTTP traffic is encrypted as it passes through the load balancer.

 The following diagram illustrates the load balancer architecture: